-In the past years, we have witnessed a steady rise in business ventures that choose to call themselves "startups."
-But what is the reason for the boom of this specific type of business and the increased awareness of their originators – the so-called "entrepreneurs?"
+In recent past years, we have witnessed a steady rise in business ventures that choose to call themselves startups.
+But what is the reason for the boom of this specific type of business and the increased awareness of their originators – the so-called entrepreneurs?
 Since the dawn of the decade, a substantial public interest in promoting and funding startups that seek to bring innovation, products, and means of business to the market has exploded.

 This article seeks to explore what a ‘startup business’ essentially is.
 Who knows – maybe it can spark up the fire under you and help you create something great.